-In relational databases using foreign keys is a standard approach of implementing the data normalization, connecting several tables to each other and avoiding storing of repeating blocks of information.
+So, what is a foreign key?
+In relational databases, using foreign keys is a standard approach to data normalization, by connecting several tables to each other and avoiding the necessity of storing repeating blocks of information.

-For example, let’s say you have a table where you store orders data.
-Each order refers to a client, a product, probably to a provider or employee.
-If we store this data in the same table, and if a same client does several orders, or if a same product is purchased several times, we would need to store the full names multiple times – this is very ineffective, slows down search, makes listing the names problematic and generally isn’t an optimal ‘normal’ form of storing data in a database.
+For example, if you have a table where you store orders data, and each order refers to a client, a product, a provider, or an employee.
+If we store this data in the same table, and if the same client makes several orders, or if the same product is purchased several times, we would need to store the full names multiple times.
+This is a very ineffective approach.
+It slows down search, makes listing the names problematic, and in general is not the optimal or ‘normal’ form of storing data in a database.

-What is usually done instead, is ‘normalizing’ this data and splitting it to several tables: clients, products, employees, orders, etc. Each table would store only unique data, and the main table would refer others through unique identifiers – such as client_id, product_id, employee_id, etc. Such ‘connecting’ fields are called foreign keys as they refer to data from foreign tables.
+What is usually done instead, is ‘normalizing’ this data and splitting it among several tables: clients, products, employees, orders, etc. Each table therefore, would store only unique data, and the main table would refer to the others through unique identifiers – such as client_id, product_id, employee_id, etc. These ‘connecting’ fields are called foreign keys, as they refer to data from foreign tables.

 “In the context of relational databases, a foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table.
 In simpler words, the foreign key is defined in a second table, but it refers to the primary key in the first table.”

-wpDataTables also has an implementation for connecting several tables to each other, by the Foreign key concept.
+wpDataTables also has method for connecting several tables to each other by the Foreign key concept.
 Let’s go through an example to see how it works.

-In this example we will be using famous ‘Northwind sample database‘ which is widely used for SQL tutorials.
-You can download the dump of the database that we used on this link if you would like to reproduce the steps of this tutorial.
+In this example, we will be using the well-known ‘Northwind sample database‘, which is widely used for SQL tutorials.
+You can download the dump of the database that we used with this link if you would like to reproduce the steps of this tutorial.

 Our version of ‘Northwind’ database has 4 MySQL tables:

-- employees – stores information about employees – ID, First name, Last name, Email address, and other fields,
+- employees – which stores information about employees – ID, First name, Last name, Email address, and other fields,